A scenic unpaved road to Cordova Pass in southern Colorado

 Is Cordova Pass open?

-Set high in southern Colorado, east of the Culebra Range of the Sangre de Cristo Mountains, the road is normally not accessible from mid-November to late May.
+Set high in the southern part of Colorado, east of the Culebra Range of the Sangre de Cristo Mountains, the road is normally not accessible from mid-November to late May.
 There is a parking lot with a fee station, restroom (sometimes closed) and picnic tables.

 Is Cordova Pass in Colorado worth it?